Installing a new bathroom is a skilled job usually best left to the professionals. So how can you find the right person for the task?

 - the payment schedule

 Make sure you also understand the terms of any insurance and guarantees offered by the trader.

-A bathroom renovation can be a costly project, so your fitter might ask you to pay an instalment up front to cover the cost of ordering goods.
+Whatever you're having done, your fitter might ask you to pay an instalment up front to cover the cost of ordering goods.

 Large jobs should include payment terms in the contract, setting out when you have to pay any deposits or instalments.

 If the trader asks for full, or most, payment up front, question this.
 Make sure that a significant amount of the payment will only be due when the project is completed, as this will put you in a stronger position if the work isn't completed to your satisfaction.

 Get a written record of the payment terms you've agreed, even if just on an email, to avoid any misunderstandings later.